ytbryan/aka/README.md

 ## How it works
 - aka writes alias to your dot file so that you do not need to open a text editor for that.
 - aka uses trap and signal to reload your dot file on the same shell so that you do not need to source your dot file after each action.
-- when the user executes `aka rm` , a signal `SIGUSR2` is sent to remove the alias from the current shell.
+- when the user executes `aka destroy` , a signal `SIGUSR2` is sent to remove the alias from the current shell.

 ## Run Tests
 ```
 aka test
 ```